vk2diy/adxi/doc/class-e-pa/README.md

 High quality (eg. `C0G`) capacitors should be selected with low equivalent series resistance (ESR) and equivalent series inductance (ESL).

+After looking around, it seems the value attempted (~220uH) is far too high and was misplaced.
+Looking at [this calculator](https://3roam.com/rf-choke-calculator/), plugging in the values 50 ohms / 500 ohms, 450MHz, it recommends 176.844nH.
+This is much closer to a range reasonably obtained using surface mount components.

 #### Resonator

 This is an inductor-capacitor (LC) combination that varies by frequency band.
 In our implementation it is switched to provide the appropriate band-specific resonance.
 The entire range of frequencies is divided in to three inductor values, and the capacitance required is divided in to a small number of combinations.